alagala/labs/azure/stream-analytics/README.md

 From the output, you should be able to verify that the client application can successfully connect to Azure Event Hubs through the Kafka Protocol and starts sending it all tweets as they are received from Twitter.

 # Create a table in the Azure SQL Data Warehouse

+Refer to the **sql_server_login** and **sql_server_password** values that were output by Terraform and configure your favourite IDE or tool to connect to Azure SQL Data Warehouse using those credentials.

+Once connected, execute the queries provided in the file `tweets.sql` to create the `tweets` table.

+This is the table that will be used to store the tweets that are being published to Azure Event Hubs and processed by the Azure Stream Analytics job.

 # Configure and run the Azure Stream Analytics job